fsuri/Basil_SOSP21_artifact/README.md

      --> Point to installation guide

 2. Setting up experiments on Cloudlab
-     --> Point to Cloudlab guide (should also include
+     --> Point to Cloudlab guide: a) how to start a profile and what images to use, b) how to generate these images (all installs + extras)

 3. Running experiments:
       1) Go to respective branch,
       2) follow additional installs & remote configs for Hotstuff and BFTsmart
       3) build
       4) experiments.
+           --> Show how to run basic dummy test locally, just to confirm that binaries work.
-           --> Point to experiment scripts and configs guide.
+           --> Point to experiment scripts and configs guide. to run remotely.